Teaching and Learning

 What does a typical week look like?

-The following timetable is based on the first-year timetable for the Biology, Chemistry, Maths pathway.
-Tutorials are often not part of your core teaching timetable but are arranged separately at a mutually convenient time with your tutor for that subject.
+The following timetable is based on the first-year timetable for the Biology, Chemistry, Maths stream.
+Tutorials are not always part of your core teaching timetable but arranged separately with your tutor at a mutually convenient time.

-The number of contact hours in a typical week ranges from 18 to 25 depending on the pathway.
-Subjects with less contact time involve more self-led study, so having fewer hours of contact time does not mean there will be less work to do.
+The number of contact hours in a typical week ranges from 18 to 23 depending on the stream.
+Subjects with less contact time involve more self-led study, so fewer hours of contact time does not mean there will be less work to do.